walterrowe/magick-frames/README.md

 You can download and set up Magick Frames in 5-10 minutes.

+# Copyrights and Terms of Use

+All of the content provided here is written by and the intellectual property of Walter Rowe.

+Copyright © 2022 Walter Rowe.

+- You may use this utility free of charge.
+- No warranties are provided for use of this utility.
+- You **may not** incorporate it into any other product.
+- You **may not** redistribute it in whole or in part in any way.

+Referenced trademarks are the property of their owners.

 # Assistance and Support

 If you need help, submit a request at my [1-on-1 support page on Buy Me A Coffee [dot] com](https://buymeacoffee.com/walterrowe/extras).